fair housing

 You are protected from harassment in your neighborhood.
 Harassment includes interference, coercion, threats, or intimidation.
 Examples can include neighbors using racial slurs against a fellow neighbor, the distribution of hate mail to a minority neighborhood, a landlord verbally abusing a tenant because of their national origin, and more.

-Download the flyer for more information and contact HOME if you witness or are subject to harassment in your home or neighborhood based on your protected class.
+Contact HOME if you witness or are subject to harassment in your home or neighborhood based on your protected class.

 How We Can Help